wds4/pretty-good/README.md

 However, this is still very much in alpha!
 Expect things to break, even if they are currently working.

-Iincomplete list of known issues:
+Incomplete list of known issues:
 <li>bug when following / unfollowing
 <li>cannot yet reply to existing note
 <li>view thread does not always pull the entire thread
 <li>likes, zaps not yet implemented
 <li>for the main feed, data persistence using redux works but is exceedingly slow; therefore currently off by default (can turn it on in settings)
-<li>profiles on my follow list not updating correctly
+<li>the follow list updates correctly locally but broadcasts the wrong version to the network

 ## Curated Lists: decentralized web of trust